Mentorship

 • Best For/When – Career advancement, leadership development, and navigating organizational politics.

-For example, a senior executive can sponsor a junior by actively recommending them for leadership training programs, connecting them with influential colleagues, and advocating for their participation in high-profile projects.
+For example, a senior executive can sponsor a junior by actively recommending them for a leadership development program, connecting them with influential colleagues, and advocating for their participation in high-profile projects.

 3. Role modeling